blasferna/songlib/README.md

 1. Clone the repository to your local machine.
 2. Create a virtual environment and activate it.
-3. Install the required packages using `pip install -r requirements.txt`.
+3. Install the required packages using `uv sync`.
-4. Run migrations using `python manage.py migrate`.
+4. Run migrations using `uv run manage.py migrate`.
-5. Create a superuser for the Django admin interface using `python manage.py createsuperuser`.
+5. Create a superuser for the Django admin interface using `uv run manage.py createsuperuser`.
-6. Start the development server using `python manage.py runserver`.
+6. Start the development server using `uv run manage.py runserver`.
 7. Access the application at `localhost:8000`.

 ### Docker